mhanratty/marketplaceux-usercollections/spec.md

 * As a user I want to create a collection on desktop [github issue](https://github.com/mhanratty/marketplaceux-usercollections/issues/29) | [spec](#collectioncreatedesktop)
 * As a user I want to view my collection on desktop [spec](#collectionviewdesktop)
 * As a user I want to edit a collection on desktop [spec](#collectioneditdesktop)
-* As a user I want a dedicated place to view user collections on the Marketplace on desktop.
+* As a user I want a dedicated place to view user collections on the Marketplace on desktop [spec](#communityscreendesktop)
-* As a user I want to view user collections in search results on desktop.

 ### Tablet
 * As a user I want to view all of my collections on tablet [spec](#collectionscreentablet)
 * As a user I want to create a collection on tablet [spec](#collectioncreatetablet)
 * As a user I want to view my collection on tablet [spec](#collectionviewtablet)
 * As a user I want to edit a collection on tablet [spec](#collectionedittablet)
-* As a user I want a dedicated place to view user collection on the Marketplace on tablet.
+* As a user I want a dedicated place to view user collection on the Marketplace on tablet. [spec](#communityscreentablet)

 ### Curation Tool
 * As a curator I want to be able to view collections made by the community.